 You can use Monitor Backlinks to view the subdomain backlink’s PA as well as anchor text and other important metrics.
 See point #4 below.

 P.S.
 You might still want to check the overall health score of the main domain the subdomain is attached to.

 4. Analysis with Monitor Backlinks

 Monitor Backlinks allows you to analyze each subdomain backlink you get and audit its quality.
-If you’re not already a user, head over this way to nab yourself a free 30-day trial and start monitoring and analyzing those links.
+If you’re not already a user, head over this way to nab yourself a free trial and start monitoring and analyzing those links.